clach04/EncScite/README.md

     dist\prog\ptcipher.exe --password password --decrypt puren_tonbo\tests\data\aesop_win.openssl_aes256cbc_pbkdf2_10k
     dist\prog\ptcipher.exe --password-prompt=gui puren_tonbo\tests\data\aesop_win.openssl_aes256cbc_pbkdf2_10k

-Should have ~11-12Mb dist directory.
+Should have ~11-12Mb dist directory without Tkinter, with tk/tcl will be ~18Mb dist directory.
 **May** need to copy mfc and msvcrt 90 dlls from virtualenv AND also the base Python path the virtual env is based on.